Bob’s dahlia story about his adventures in Tepoztlan, Mexico.

 We proved that we can grow great dahlias.
 What we didn’t expect is that all flowers in Central Mexico are well grown and very inexpensive.
 Dahlias do not have a long vase life so it is hard to get a premium price for a beautiful dahlia.
 It may be the Mexican National Flower, but we have not used that as a marketing angle.

 Another take away.. since it does not freeze, how long will these plants continue to produce?
 Is there a market for the tubers ?
 When would one dig them ?
-Leave them for a couple years ?
+Should we eave them for a couple years ?

 There are many unanswered questions.
 When will I go again ?
-Maybe in Oct/Nov.
+I have helped Brigito by sending him some financial assistance so he’ll keep the dahlias alive.
+I am hoping to return in January/February of 2019.
 The adventure continues!